Betternship

 Pros

-• End-to-end contract tools
+• End-to-end contract, invoicing, and compliance tools

 Cons

-19. Authentic Job
+19. Authentic Jobs

 Pros

-• Trusted by major companies
+• Trusted by serious design and development companies

 Cons

-• Limited short-term gigs
+• Limited short-term or gig-based options

 20. TaskRabbit